 MetaTrader 5 reflects the latest Forex industry development and demands as well as conform to the newest regulatory rules and standards, in particular about hedging and position management.

-– trading operations on different markets (Forex, options, futures and stocks, DOM – depth of market feature);
+– trading operations on different markets (Forex, options, futures and stocks, DOM – the depth of market feature)

-Unfortunately, Metatrader4 Language (MQL4) will not be compatible with MetaTrader 5 (MQL5).
-The decision was made in favor of new opportunities in programming language and execution speed, which to some regret of existing MT4 clients means, their custom indicators and EAs (.mq4 and .ex4 files) won’t work with MT5 platform; and need to be rewritten.
+Unfortunately, MetaTrader4 Language (MQL4) will not be compatible with MetaTrader 5 (MQL5).
+The decision was made in favour of new opportunities in programming language and execution speed, which to some regret of existing MT4 clients means, their custom indicators and EAs (.mq4 and .ex4 files) won’t work with the MT5 platform and need to be rewritten.

 Here is the official announcement about MQ4 and MQ5 compatibility:

-“From the beginning of Metatrader 5 development we thought that we will be able to save the compatibility.
+“From the beginning of MetaTrader 5 development, we thought that we will be able to save compatibility.
 And we said about it many times.
 But the numerous traders/developers requests made us change our mind.
 We`ve understood that just can’t make a new language compatible.
-At the same time we have made MQL5 more powerful and in this way we gave you, traders and developers, more abilities – that was our main goal in developing of MQL5 IDE.
-From one side, new language with the new abilities, and from the other side – MQL4 and MQL5 compatibility.
+At the same time, we have made MQL5 more powerful and in this way we gave you, traders and developers, more abilities – that was our main goal in developing MQL5 IDE.
+From one side, a new language with the new abilities, and from the other side – MQL4 and MQL5 compatibility.
 Unfortunately, these two aims can’t be reached at the same time.”